zaifkhan/ha-babybuddy-dashboard/README.md

 Because this setup requires custom helpers, REST commands, and specific entity names tailored to your child, you can choose to use the automated Web Generator or set it up manually.

+**Important Note on Entity Names

+This dashboard relies on the exact entity ID prefix created by the official Baby Buddy HACS integration (e.g., sensor.alex_smith, switch.timer_alex_smith).

+* You must enter this exact prefix into the generator.

+* Do not rename the base entity ID or timer switch ID inside Home Assistant after setup, or the dashboard buttons and stats will break!

 ### **Method A: Web Generator (Recommended)**

 I have built a Web Generator that writes all the YAML code for you based on your setup to prevent indentation or formatting errors.